RACQ Car Safety Fact Sheet

 - During ABS brake operation the brake pedal may pulse or “kicking back” under the foot, and thumping noises from the pedal area, and vibration in the vehicle body and steering may be evident.
 These are all normal characteristics, though many drivers may find these sensations a little alarming at first.

 - Under ABS braking conditions it is very important to maintain pressure on the brake pedal, to allow the system to take control.
 The driver must concentrate on steering to avoid hazards.

 Brake Assist and other enhancements

-- ABS systems often have a function known as Brake Assist.
-This detects a rapid or emergency brake application and applies maximum brake force, regardless of the actual pedal pressure applied by the driver.
+- Brake Assist, which detects a rapid or emergency brake application and applies maximum brake force, regardless of the actual pedal pressure applied by the driver.

 In general, ABS equipped cars will have similar braking distance to non-ABS cars.

 - However, this distance will vary according to several factors, including the type of road surface.